dbpedia/DBpedia-Spotlight-Dashboard/index.md

        1. Review all the statistics generated (especially those of the instance-types file) -> In progress
        2. Think about other statistics that may be interesting to have on the dashboard
        3. Think about how these statistics will be displayed on the dashboard

+**[01/07/2021]**: Statistics have been revised and now they seem to be all good.
+Next thing to do is think about how to display them in the Dashboard.